gbd-consult/gbd-websuite/INSTALL.md

 sudo /var/gws/gws server start
 ```

-The installation is configured to run our demo project, once your own project is ready, edit the startup script and change `GWS_CONFIG`:
+The installation is configured to run our demo project at http://localhost/, once your own project is ready, edit the startup script and change `GWS_CONFIG`:

 ```
 GWS_CONFIG=/path/to/my/project/config.json